yeungon/ZCE/README.md

 # Update September 2019

-We are going to update the question here instead of the "practise" folder
+We are going to update the question here instead of the "practise" folder.
+Currently, we have 137 questions awaiting for you.
 ---

 ###### 1. What's the output?